JuliaRegistries/TagBot/README.md

     --token <TOKEN> \
     --version v1.2.3
 ```

+If you don't want to provide a token on the command line, omit the `--token` option and you will be securely prompted for a token.

 You can also run the code outside of Docker, but you'll just need to install [Poetry](https://python-poetry.org) first, and ensure that you have Python 3.8.